looker-open-source/sdk-codegen/README.md

 ## Notes

-The original version of [`prepare.sh`](prepare.sh) script upgraded Looker's [Swagger 2.0 API specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) to [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) after fetching the [OAS Kit](https://github.com/Mermade/oas-kit).
+The original version of the [`prepare.sh`](prepare.sh) script upgraded Looker's [Swagger 2.0 API specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) to [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) after fetching the [OAS Kit](https://github.com/Mermade/oas-kit).
 After upgrading, the `*.v3.json` specification is lint checked.
 If there are no errors, client language code generation as defined in [`target_languages.txt`](target_languages.txt) continues.
-The OAS Kit has been unreliable, so the current version of `prepare.sh` has the sections that reference it commencted out.
+The OAS Kit has been unreliable, so the current version of `prepare.sh` has the sections that reference it commented out.

 When it becomes reliable again, we plan to re-enable it.
 The 3.0 version of the specification has better tooling and community support.
-This [visual guide](https://blog.readme.io/an-example-filled-guide-to-swagger-3-2/) shows why 3.x is preferred.
+This [visual guide](https://blog.readme.io/an-example-filled-guide-to-swagger-3-2/) shows why OpenAPI 3.x is preferred to Swagger 2.x.

-While we haven't found an official `DefinitelyTyped` version of the OpenAPI 3.0 type definitions for Typescript, [openapi3-ts](https://github.com/metadevpro/openapi3-ts/blob/master/src/model/OpenApi.ts) is a reasonable draft.